By Deborah Jeanne Sergeant

 Buying too many packaged foods.

 “People want convenience,” said Marge Pickering Picone, a nutritional coach certified by the Nutritionist Institute of America, and the founder and CEO of Professional Nutrition Services of Rochester, Inc. “They should make their food.
 Children have high cholesterol because they live on cereal, mac and cheese and pizza.
 That’s their diet.
 It’s convenient but it’s not healthy.”
+You can try to get curcumin extract which can enhance your health and nutrition.

 Thinking only fresh produce is good enough.